 I personally follow a low glycemic index diet and have written a blog article on it sharing tips, which you can read here.
 Now I look up healthy or organic restaurants before I go away and have discovered the most wonderful eateries this way.
 Even my husband, who eats everything and anything, loves how we find such unique places with a bit of research beforehand.
 I once found a truly local restaurant in Florence after much detective work on the internet – I got the feeling it was perhaps meant to be a bit of a guarded secret from tourists!
 They didn’t speak a word of English in there and I couldn’t understand the menu but what came out was phenomenal, homemade and nutritious.
 A bit of planning and organisation before your trip really can lead to finding wonderful healthy places to eat out.

 Take your own tea bags: I swear by decaffeinated green tea.
 It’s been shown to help facilitate the burning of body fat, improve insulin sensitivity and increase energy levels.
 You can’t guarantee that herbal tea will be available everywhere so taking your own means you can always have a cup of healthy tea.

-Go to a local food market: As I mentioned, I always seem to go to food markets, or supermarkets if I need to, wherever I am in the world and it's a great opportunity to exlore a place.
-Whether it’s a fruit stall on the side of the road in Tanzania, a Farmer’s Market in New York or a supermarket in Tokyo, I can always find something and it means I’m not eating out all the time.
+Go to a local food market: I always trty to go to local food markets, or supermarkets if I need to, wherever I am in the world and it's a great opportunity to exlore a place.
+Whether it’s a fruit stall on the side of the road in Tanzania, a Farmer’s Market in New York or a supermarket in Tokyo, I have always been able to find something nutritious to eat plus it means I’m not eating out all the time.